 - Certified Security Supervisor

 What skills does the job require?
 You can find them in the job advert.
 Use them, along with other highlighted phrases.
-Also, ensure that you demonstrate how you have utilised these skills to achieve set objectives and enhance efficiency at work.
-Most importantly, use both technical and interpersonal skills to showcase your comprehensive qualifications for the role.
+Also, ensure that you demonstrate how you’ve utilised these skills to achieve set objectives and enhance efficiency in the workplace.
+Most importantly, use both hard and soft skills to demonstrate your comprehensive qualifications for the role.

 What skills are employers looking for when hiring security officers?